xuehanw/US-Tornado-Hazard-Report/README.md

 # US-Tornado-Hazard-Report
-This system is developed by Wan-Ting Liao, Xuehan Wang, Yiwen Lou.
+This system is developed by Wan-Ting Liao, Xuehan Wang, Yiwen Lou, which provided the tronado occurrence and damage report from 2010 to 2022.

 ## Introduction
 ### Motivation